kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 ##### 1. Power Grid Constraints

 Power grid connection bottlenecks show median wait times exceeding 5 years (2023), with generation interconnection queues heavily backlogged.
 Most aggressive scenario projects 83.7 GW additional U.S. grid demand by 2030—equivalent to adding a "new Texas grid."
-This isn't a capacity problem that money alone can solve—it's a timeline problem governed by regulatory approval cycles, transmission buildout physics, and substation upgrades.
+The constraint is temporal rather than financial—regulatory approval cycles, transmission buildout physics, and substation upgrades follow fixed timelines.

 ##### 2. High-Bandwidth Memory (HBM)

 HBM is nearly sold out until 2026.
 Production growth is projected at 45% annually, but demand is growing faster.
-This isn't DRAM shortage folklore—it's a hard constraint on AI training and inference capacity.
+This represents a hard constraint on AI training and inference capacity.
 Micron's strategic pivot from consumer memory to HBM represents a constraint-aware capital allocation: exiting low-value-per-wafer products to reallocate toward bottlenecks where supply is limited and demand is exploding.

 HBM's thermal efficiency makes each wafer more valuable as grid constraints tighten.
 This creates a compounding advantage: the constraint that binds AI data centers (power) increases the value of the constraint that binds AI chips (memory).